How to Plan a Trade Show Exhibit

 Developing a trade show program can be overwhelming.
 To make things easier for you, here is a universal guide on what it takes to get an exhibit built.
 Each section represents a chronological step that you are involved in.
 Find explanations and tips for each step below.

-The process of creating a trade show exhibit should start with an RFQ.
-Some companies choose to skip this step and are usually met with communication issues, cumbersome progress and confusion.
+The process of creating a trade show exhibit should start with an RFP.
+Some companies choose to skip this step and are usually met with communication issues, cumbersome progress, and confusion.
 Avoid potential disappointment by taking this step to learn about different exhibit companies.
-An RFQ exposes an exhibit house’s abilities, prices, how they work, quality and individuality.
+An RFP exposes an exhibit house’s abilities, prices, how they work, quality, and individuality.

-• Ask questions that really let you understand your choices such as:
+• Ask questions that let you understand your choices, such as:

 • Describe what differentiates you from competitors.